 Stormwater management pond cycle

-A stormwater management pond is man-made infrastructure built to collect and treat rainfall and surface water runoff, as required by MECP legislation.
+A stormwater management pond is engineered infrastructure built to collect and treat rainfall and surface water runoff, as required by MECP legislation.
 The ponds are usually found in neighbourhoods, where stormwater can easily be collected and treated.

 During rainfall, stormwater flows into the pond and fills the basin of the pond.
 As the pond fills, dirt, sediment and pollutants settle down to the bottom.
 When the pond fills to its capacity, the water spills out at a controlled rate to reduce flooding and erosion to local waterways.
 The pollutants and sediment are left behind in the pond.
 Aquatic plants in the pond help with treating pollutants and plants around the edges of the pond help to stabilize banks and shade the water.